 - WordPress separates the entire page into separate blocks which can be hard for bloggers to get used to.

 While Ghost has a growing list of themes both in its official theme repository and third-party marketplaces, the number of Ghost themes is too small when comparing to WordPress.
 They are adding new free themes to their marketplace but the number is relatively small compared to WordPress.

 WordPress has thousands of themes both in the WordPress themes repository and other third-party marketplaces.

 Similarly, WordPress user can choose from thousands of plugins to extend the functionality of WordPress.
 [Check our list of Best WordPress Plugins] That is not the case for Ghost.
 Ghost is targetting only bloggers, and they are only adding features that will help bloggers or writers.

 However, it is worth noting that many features like buttons code snippet, SEO are built into the core of Ghost.
 When using Ghost you don’t need bloated plugins to do most simple site requirements like SEO, AMP, code injection, etc. In the case of WordPress, you have to depend on third-party plugins for enhancement and flexibility.

 Both WordPress and Ghost are free to download and open source.
 You can host any of the web apps via a web hosting of your choice.
 Hostings are typically available as little as $3 per month

 Check out the latest pricing at Ghost website.

 Managed WordPress.com SaaS starts at $4

-However, you have to make sure that your hosting Run node JS apps.
-While WordPress is written in PHP, Ghost is written in Node JS.
+While WordPress is written in PHP, Ghost is written in Node JS, so you need to make sure your hosting supports node JS apps.
 You have to have a more technical background to install Ghost than WordPress.

 WordPress Vs. Ghost – Which is Faster?